on2-dev/share-api-polyfill/README.md

     linkedin: true,
     telegram: true,
     skype: true,
-    language: 'pt'
+    language: 'pt' // specify the default language
   }
 )
   .then( _ => console.log('Yay, you shared it :)'))
   .catch( error => console.log('Oh noh!
 You couldn\'t share it! :\'(\n', error));
 ```

-  > If you disable Skype, it will no longer load Skype's SDK, what might be something you want, in case you would like to improve the privacy in your project, avoiding loading third party likeibraries.
+  > If you disable Skype, it will no longer load Skype's SDK, what might be something you want, in case you would like to improve the privacy in your project, avoiding loading **third party libraries**.

 ## It's open source